Risingfeanyx/cPanel_centos_scripts/readme.md

-#Creates two screens, one to spin up a backup for all your users, and another to run cPanel updates, both email you out once finished.
+#Creates two s, one to spin up a backup for all your users, and another to run cPanel updates, both email you out once finished.
 #usage $email@address